Having attained the confirmation of a chief by the Lord Lyon, in August 2019, we will revisit the origin of our family and clan.

 However, by bringing together of the history and the science surrounding our origins, there is no doubt that Carruthers are a Scottish clan and family.
 Our origins are not Norman, Viking, Gutes, Ashmen or Gael, we are border Scots from Annandale in the West March of the Anglo Scottish border and remain proud of the same.

 We therefore feel, based on the irreputable evidence, that the origins of Carruthers remain topographical in classification.
-We futher believe that the name is taken from the place name ‘Caer Ruthers’ and that we took our name from the same.
+We further believe, based on current reseach, that the name is taken from the place name ‘Caer Ruthers’ and that we took our name from the same.
 This falls within the designation and process described by Black and is accepted by most other authors researching the subject.
 Based on our own research and that of other, both inside the family and external to it, we feel this accurately reflects our origins.

 With this in mind, the population of Annandale and thus our own family may have, like many other border families, become a broad church of DNA and that we are not all from the Chiefly line.
 The attempt to prove we are all from the main trunk, in our opinion causes bad research and an incorrect joining of the genetic dots.
 This obviously leads to an abuse of the genealogy, simply to prove one is from the main line, rather than accepting that they are from a separate tree, but the same topographic source.